openplanet-nl/nadeoapi-docs/docs/glossary.md

 ### Match Live ID

-A secondary ID that identifies a competition, often called `liveId`.
+A secondary ID that identifies a match, often called `liveId`.

 Follows the pattern `LID-MTCH-...`.